Aseel-Banna/mc-exercise/FUBAR.md

 ## This is what Bob(Mariam) & Carol(Aseel) did on Carol’s computer when working on the first feature.
 - Engineer is a good major study.
+ ## This is what ted(suhaib) & alice(faten) did on ted’s computer when working on the secand feature.
+ have fun